MikroTik Integration

 Can ISPAgents cut off MikroTik users automatically?

-Yes.
-The product can automate suspension and restoration through RouterOS API, RADIUS, or a connector depending on how the ISP network is designed.
+Only after the tenant proves subscriber identity, policy mapping, command preview, approvals, execution evidence, and rollback.
+The enforcement path can be RouterOS API, RADIUS, or a connector depending on how the ISP network is designed.

 Does this require replacing MikroTik?